 Your hips are the other piece of the puzzle.
 These days, it’s quite common to sit down when you’re not running or exercising.
-We do it too, sometimes.
+We do it, too, sometimes.

 Let’s look at what this means.

 Your hip flexors connect your pelvis and lumbar spine.
 They are made up of the iliacus and the psoas.
 Together, they flex your hip joint and move your leg toward your body.
 The hip muscles are activated with every forward step.
 These muscles become shorter if you sit all day.
 They will lengthen when you stand straight.
-When your hip flexors become tight, or if they are in a shorter position, they can pull on your pelvis, causing you to tilt your pelvis forward.
+When your hip flexors become tight or are in a shorter position, they can pull on your pelvis, causing you to tilt your pelvis forward.